Media Lab Europe

 Media Lab Europe (MLE) was a research institute in Dublin, Ireland, based on the MIT Media Lab concept.
 Created in 2000, it went into voluntary liquidation early in 2005.
 MLE was one of two such projects, the other of which, Media Lab Asia, split from MIT in 2003.

 Creation

-MLE was created in July 2000 and was initiated by the Irish Taoiseach Bertie Ahern.
+MLE was created in July 2000 and was initiated by the Taoiseach Bertie Ahern.
 The lab received start-up funding of 35 million Euro from Irish Government, as well as sponsorship from industrial research partners (see below).
 It was located in a former Guinness warehouse in the historic Liberties area and was to have been a flagship project for the Irish Government's Digital Hub project, an urban renewal scheme aiming to encourage digital media companies to locate in the area.
 The MLE board initially included celebrity Bono from U2: in 2002, he stepped down in favour of fellow band member The Edge whose technical interests better fit the laboratory's mission and who (unlike Bono) regularly attended meetings of the board.